ipld/go-ipld-prime/schema/gen/go/HACKME_wip.md

 ### can reset methods be replaced with duff's device?

 Yes.
-I'm not even sure why we haven't done that; they were written that way on purpose.
+Well, sort of.
+Okay, no.

+It's close!
+Assemblers were all written such that their zero values are ready to go.

+However, there's a couple of situations where you *wouldn't* want to blithely zero everything: for example, if an assembler has to do some allocations, but they're reusable, you wouldn't want to turn those other objects into garbage by zeroing the pointer to them.
-Although on second thought, see the following section about new-alloc child assemblers;
+See the following section about new-alloc child assemblers for an example of this.
-it raises some challenges.

 ### what's up with new-alloc child assemblers?